DMM006/Bike-Sharing-Assignment/README.md

 ## General Information
 - This analysis highlights the Exploratory Data Analysis (EDA) for Loan Data Set
-- Various EDA process as been carried for loan dataset such as
+- Various EDA and data modelling process as been carried for bike sharing dataset such as
     - Data Sourcing
     - Data cleaning
     - Univariate analysis